-In 2020, the global economy slowed significantly in response to the worldwide COVID-19 pandemic, while the oil industry was also impacted by the oil supply war between OPEC and Russia ("OPEC+").
+In 2020, the global economy slowed significantly in response to the worldwide COVID-19 pandemic, while the oil industry was also impacted by the oil supply war between the Organization of the Petroleum Exporting Countries and Russia ("OPEC+").
 In early March 2020, an oil supply war between Saudi Arabia and Russia erupted due to the inability of OPEC+ to agree on proposed oil production output quotas.
-In the midst of this supply war, the COVID-19 outbreak developed rapidly and significant measures were put in place by governments around the world to prevent the transmission of the virus.
-This included limiting the movement of people, travel restrictions, temporarily closing businesses and schools and cancelling events.
-This had an immediate significant impact on businesses and led to severe global socioeconomic disruption and extreme global capital market volatility.
-The global energy market was also fundamentally impacted as demand for fuel plummeted as people around the world stopped traveling and working due to COVID-19 restrictions, resulting in an unprecedented event with the forward price of WTI crude oil reaching negative levels in April 2020.
-OPEC and Russia eventually reached an agreement to curtail oil production in an effort to help balance the oil market that had been severely impacted by the COVID-19-induced slump and ill-timed battle for market share.
+In the midst of this supply war, the COVID-19 outbreak developed rapidly in 2020 and significant measures were put in place by governments around the world to prevent the transmission of the virus.
 The low oil price environment persisted into summer months, causing many E&P operators to reduce capital expenditures for drilling and completion activity while also shutting-in existing production to remove supply from the market.
-Oil prices stabilized in the fall months before rising in November and December, with WTI closing out the year nearing US\$50 as the approval and production of a number of COVID-19 vaccines brought expectations of an economic recovery.
-WTI prices averaged US\$39 per barrel in 2020, down ~30% from the 2019 annual average of US\$57 per barrel.
+West Texas Intermediate ("WTI") prices averaged US\$39 per barrel in 2020, down ~30% from the 2019 annual average of US\$57.